Best of the Super Juniors: 2014

 The twenty-first Best of the Super Juniors tournament was officially announced on March 14, 2014, and took place between May 30 and June 8.
 The participants were announced on May 4; outside entrants included Kenny Omega (DDT), Máscara Dorada (Consejo Mundial de Lucha Libre) and Ricochet (Dragon Gate).
 For the first time in four years, the reigning IWGP Junior Heavyweight Champion did not take part in the tournament as Kota Ibushi was concentrating on chasing the NEVER Openweight Championship.
 Alex Koslov dislocated his left shoulder in his first match against Ricochet on May 30 and was forced to pull out of the tournament, forfeiting all of his matches.
 Alex Shelley won block B of the tournament, but was forced to pull out of the semifinals after suffering a shoulder injury in his final round-robin match.
 As a result, Taichi, who had finished third in the block, advanced to the semifinals.
+Winner Ricochet received his title match agaisnt Ibushi at Dominion 6.21, and failed to capture the championship.
+Ibushi would instead lose the title to his following challenger, finalist KUSHIDA.